 Though the attractive acorns of gold cup oak could once be collected in a grove southwest of the intersection of Roth Way and Lomita Drive, the trees were lost during construction of chemistry labs in the area.
-Magic Inc recently planted two 1-gallon Q. chrysolepis on the berm of Stanford Stadium in 2003; these have almost certainly not survived.
+Magic planted two 1-gallon Q. chrysolepis on the berm of Stanford Stadium in 2003; these have almost certainly not survived.

 Illustrations: Jasper Ridge photos.